 Aluminium lost wax castings are popular due to the metal’s machinability and corrosion resistance.
 Thanks to its fluid nature aluminium alloys can feature thin walls and when combined with other metals or when heat treated, the metal develops exceptional strength.
 The metal is one of the most abundant of all as it makes up 8% of the Earth’s crust.
 It is a lightweight metal often used in the aerospace, military, automotive, packaging, food preparation and electrical industries.
 As well as aluminium lost wax casting, Dean Group also offers aluminium die casting services.

 What are The Benefits of Lost Wax Casting?

 Lost wax casting is best suited for smaller, complex parts, as it offers an excellent degree of precision and design flexibility– you can add numbers, product ID, logos, and so much more to a cast created with this method.
 Investment casting is also a method that doesn’t typically require a lot of secondary processing, such as polishing, as the surface finish is far superior to most other forms of casting.
 It also results in finished components with tighter tolerances than other processes, like sand casting, meaning that post-machining and its associated costs can be greatly reduced or removed completely.

 Lost wax casting is a highly technical process, which requires extensive knowledge and skill at each stage of the process so that the resulting components have high integrity and quality.
 A high degree of process control is also essential in order to maintain quality standards.
-We pride ourselves on our vast experience in investment casting, so don’t hesitate to enquire about our services and a team member will discuss your project needs with you.‹ Back to NewsContact Us
+We pride ourselves on our vast experience in investment casting in the UK, so don’t hesitate to enquire about our services and a team member will discuss your project needs with you.‹ Back to NewsContact Us